limelight-mint/LLM-Visitors/README.md

 [UniTask] [Extension] Shortcut for 1-to-100 tickrate halls-visitors system (e.g subscriber-notifier system)

 ### Ok but how to actually use it?
-> Required <a href="https://github.com/Cysharp/UniTask">UniTask</a> itself, so first-thing-first install a <a href="https://github.com/Cysharp/UniTask?tab=readme-ov-file#install-via-git-url">UniTask from this link</a>
+> Required <a href="https://github.com/Cysharp/UniTask">UniTask</a> itself, so first-thing-first install a .unitypackage <a href="https://github.com/Cysharp/UniTask/releases">from this link</a>.
 > Can be used for default .NET classes if you install UniTask as NuGet package.
 Also feel free to change whatever you want or collab.